-Ayahuasca is traditionally made of the leaves of a DMT-containing plant called chacruna (Psychotria spp., especially P. viridis).
+Ayahuasca is traditionally made of the leaves of a DMT-containing plant called chacruna (Psychotria viridis).

 Other plants containing DMT may be used in ayahuasca analogs include:

-- The bark and leaves of A. maidenii.
+- The bark and leaves of Acacia maidenii.
 Easy to cultivate in temperate zones.
-(Available on eBay.com)

-- Leaves of A. phlebophylla – very rare; can be found only in Mount Buffalo National Park in the alpine region of Victoria, Australia.
+- Leaves of Acacia phlebophylla – very rare; can be found only in Mount Buffalo National Park in the alpine region of Victoria, Australia.

-- The bark and leaves of A. simplicifolia found in Australia and New Caledonia.
-(Available on eBay.com)
+- The bark and leaves of Acacia simplicifolia found in Australia and New Caledonia.